-WE ARE PLANNING OUR GROUP TRAVEL NOW FOR 2015 and POSSIBLY 2014 AS WELL!
-WE HOPE TO VISIT BOTH SOUTH AFRICA AND SWAZILAND IN SUMMER SESSION I or II.
+WE ARE PLANNING OUR GROUP TRAVEL NOW FOR 2015!
+WE HOPE TO VISIT BOTH SOUTH AFRICA AND SWAZILAND EARLY IN SUMMER 2015.

 Kwa-Zulu Natal and the beautiful wildlife sanctuaries of Hluhluwe-Imfolozi and iSimangaliso in the St. Lucia estuary

 Limpopo and Mpumalanga Provinces: wild animal rehabilitation centers, Panorama Route